nus-cs2113-AY2425S1/tp/docs/team/atulteja.md

     - **Meal, MealList and water class diagrams**
       - Illustrates the structure of the meal, meallist and water classes within the system, listing out all its methods and parameters whilst depicting their accessibility.
     - **Addmeal, Deletemeal and Viewmeal sequence diagram**
-      - Created a sequence diagram for the 3 commands, illustrating the step-by-step interaction between various classes and components when a user adds a meal.
+      - Created a sequence diagram for the 3 commands, illustrating the step-by-step interaction between various classes and components.
     - **Addmeal activity diagram**
       - Created an activity diagram for the "Add Meal" command, detailing the workflow from user input to returning a success message.